sr39/gizmo-debug/scripts/gizmo_documentation.md

 **GALSF\_WINDS\_ORIENTATION**: Enabling this forces the sub-grid winds to have a desired orientation.
 0=isotropic (the particle "kicks" are uniformly randomly oriented), 1=polar (the particle kicks are directed along the direction given by the cross of the particle velocity and acceleration, which should be the polar axis in a disk), 2=along the local density gradient.
 If not set, and the wind model does not otherwise have a default preference built-in, the default will be isotropic.
 Users should cite the appropriate paper for the winds model they have adopted/implemented (see notes above).

+**GALSF\_FB\_THERMAL**: This implements a simple "pure thermal energy dump" feedback: mass, metals, and thermal energy are injected locally in simple kernel-weighted fashion around young stars.
+The kernel follows a typical SPH-like density kernel, so the deposition is effectively mass-weighted (as opposed to e.g. a more accurate solid-angle weighting).
+This is an extremely simplified local model for stellar feedback, **not** a model for mechanical feedback (which, critically, must include the actual momentum and solve for wind/SNe shock properties at the resolved interface with the ISM -- this module ignores all of that, which is done instead by completely different routines in `mechanical_fb.c`).
+As is well-known, owing to the neglect of these terms, such implementations will tend to over-cool (rather severely) at the resolution of typical galaxy simulations (for demonstrations, see Hopkins et al., arXiv:1707.07010).
+However, this implementation is potentially useful either (a) at extremely high mass resolution (particle masses $\ll 100\,M_{\odot}$), or (b) for historical comparison, as many models in the literature use this.
+The current implementation, for example, uses by default the AGORA project feedback model, in which the core-collapse SNe energy, mass, and metals of the entire stellar population (of each star particle) are injected in a single step, in a simple kernel-weighted fashion, when the particle reaches 5 Myr age.
+If you use this, cite the implementation and methods paper for the module: Kim et al., 2016 ApJ, 833, 202.

-**GALSF\_TURNOFF\_COOLING\_WINDS**: This enables the 'blastwave' or 'cooling turnoff' model developed by Stinson et al. 2006 in GASOLINE.
-SNe occur (this requires GALSF\_FB\_SNE\_HEATING is on), and when they do, a fixed fraction of their energy is coupled thermally to the gas, which is then not allowed to cool for some long timescale (set analytically following Stinson et al. 2006), typically ~10^7-10^8 years.
+**GALSF\_FB\_TURNOFF\_COOLING**: This enables the 'blastwave' or 'cooling turnoff' model developed by Stinson et al. 2006 in GASOLINE.
+SNe occur (this requires GALSF\_FB\_SNE\_HEATING or GALSF\_FB\_THERMAL is on), and when they do, a fixed fraction of their energy is coupled thermally to the gas, which is then not allowed to cool for some long timescale (set analytically following Stinson et al. 2006), typically ~10^7-10^8 years (much longer than the physical cooling time of the gas).
 This is the model used a in wide range of GASOLINE projects (ERIS, MAGICC, etc).
 Users should cite Stinson et al. 2006 for the physical prescriptions, and consult PFH when using this module (the implementation in GIZMO has been tested under some conditions, but turning off cooling can produce strange interactions with cooling and heating routines under various circumstances so must be treated with caution).

 **GALSF\_GASOLINE\_RADHEATING**: This adds the sub-grid 'radiative heating' model from Stinson et al. 2013, also developed for GASOLINE.
-It requires GALSF\_TURNOFF\_COOLING\_WINDS is enabled.
+It requires GALSF\_FB\_TURNOFF\_COOLING is enabled.
 When on, this couples 100% of stellar luminosity as a heating term to gas particles, although it does not turn off their cooling along with the coupling (this is not necessarily physical, but reflects the choices made in that original paper).
 Users should cite Stinson et al. 2013 for the physical prescriptions, and consult PFH when using this module (the implementation in GIZMO has been tested under some conditions, but such a large heating rate can produce strange interactions with cooling and heating routines under various circumstances so must be treated with caution).

 <a name="config-galsf-fire"></a>
 ### _Explicit (Resolved) Feedback Models_